 Don’t Forget Deductions

-If you’re paying interest on a student loan, you may be eligible to deduct up to $2,500 with the student loan interest deduction.
+If you’re paying interest on a student loan, you may be eligible to deduct up to $2,500 of that interest with the student loan interest deduction.
 To be eligible, interest payments must be legally obligated and your filing status can’t be married filing separately.

 If your MAGI is between $70,000 and $85,000 (or $140,000 and $170,000 if filing jointly), you could qualify for a reduced deduction.